TitansBane/Elysium-Remastered/README.md

 ## Other Post Installation FAQ

+### Performance Help

+Elysium is a list designed for higher end PCs.
+But with some tweaks the list is certainly still playable on lower specs.
+Fortunately members of our community have put together [this guide](https://docs.google.com/document/d/12QomWYtzGeq62f6MZ-gMKf62Go1AhRFo/edit).
+These tweaks DO NOT break rule 11 unless otherwise mentioned, so please feel free to ask questions in the community discord.

 ### Controlmap

 These are currently the custom controls added by Mods.
 Feel free to customize them within the Mod's MCM menus